siri404-gh/sreeram.app_old/src/web/posts/home/home.md

 ## What you will learn

-You will learn all about creating your own development environment, writing your first line of code, following good practices, writing tests, automation tests, deployment to staging/ production etc.
+You will start with some cool concepts of HTML CSS and Javascript.
+You will then learn all about creating your own Development environment, writing your first line of code, following good practices, writing unit tests, automation tests, deployment to staging/production and monitoring.

 ## End to end flow